ehsan11100/AdGuard/FAQ.md

 1. Open `AdGuardHome.yaml` in your editor.

-1. Set the `bind_host` setting to a new network interface.
+1. Set the `http.address` setting to a new network interface.
 For example:

-     *  `0.0.0.0` to listen on all network interfaces.
+     *  `0.0.0.0:0` to listen on all network interfaces.

-     *  `127.0.0.1` to listen on the local loopback interface only.
+     *  `0.0.0.0:8080` to listen on all network interfaces with port `8080`.

-1. Optionally, set the `bind_port` setting to set a new port.
+     *  `127.0.0.1:0` to listen on the local loopback interface only.

 1. Restart AdGuard Home: